ksamuelscrow/Samuels-Crow-et-al.-2020-Data-and-Code-Repository-JGR-Biogeosciences-/README.md

-# Script and Data Repository

-Atmosphere-Soil Interactions Govern Ecosystem Flux Sensitivity to Environmental Conditions in Semiarid Woody Ecosystems over Varying Timescales
+# Atmosphere-Soil Interactions Govern Ecosystem Flux Sensitivity to Environmental Conditions in Semiarid Woody Ecosystems over Varying Timescales

+## Script and Data Repository

-Kimberly E. Samuels-Crow1, Kiona Ogle1,2,3, Marcy E. Litvak4
+**Author Names:** Kimberly E. Samuels-Crow, Kiona Ogle, Marcy E. Litvak

-(1) School of Informatics, Computing, and Cyber Systems, Northern Arizona University, Flagstaff, AZ, USA;
-(2) Department of Biological Sciences, Northern Arizona University, Flagstaff, AZ, USA;
-(3) Center of Ecosystem Science and Society, Northern Arizona University, Flagstaff, AZ, USA;
-(4) Department of Biology, University of New Mexico, Albuquerque, NM, USA

 This repository contains model code and data files used for the analysis presented in the manuscript.